 When a manuscript is accepted for publication, SIAM journal authors can opt to pay a one-time fee of $2500.
 The payment of this Article Processing Charge (APC) places the full published version of the article in Open Access, freely available to all.
 This option is voluntary and is solely up to the author, who may have funding available to put to this use.
 Otherwise, the full version of the paper is available only to journal subscribers.

-Authors who pay the APC fee must select the Open Access option through item 5 on the Consent to Publish form, which SIAM sends the Corresponding Author immediately following the journal’s acceptance.
+Authors who pay the APC fee must select the Open Access option through item 6 on the Consent to Publish form, which the Corresponding Author completes at manuscript submission.
 Doing so licenses SIAM to publish the work under the Creative Commons Attribution 4.0 International (CC BY) License (http://creativecommons.org/licenses/by/4.0/).
 This license allows authors and others to copy, distribute, transmit, and adapt the work, provided that proper credit is given.

 SIAM Journals and the RCUK Policy on Access to Research Outputs